-- Real property characteristics, definitions, ownership, restrictions, and transfer
+- Real property characteristics, legal descriptions, and property use

 - Duties and powers of the Kansas Real Estate Commission